-Please join us in congratulating the winner of the NFC Performance 2018 Guiding Light Scholarship Essay contest:
+Please join us in congratulating our 2018 Guiding Light Scholarship Winner

 "Beautiful, Black, and Bold.
 These are the characteristics I would use to describe myself today, but they are not the adjectives I would have used four years ago.
 In fact, I would have used an utterly opposing set of attributes: Ugly, White, and Fearful.
 Up until I was nine years old, as a young black girl, I thought I was white.
 While my dad eventually dispelled this belief, the concept of white superiority still plagued my subconscious mind.
 Like many, while I knew that all people were equal, I had many unchecked internal racial prejudices.
 When I became conscious of my black skin, I always hoped that I could be white.
 I would pray every night that I would wake up in a white body.
 On top of that, I struggled with my weight throughout high school and middle school.
 I hated myself.
 I wrestled with shame, comparison, and self-hate.